 But it isn’t just her education and credentials that qualify her to do what she does for others.
 Davis is a self-starter and has always been her own boss.
 At 18 she became a licensed realtor for the state of New York and sold real estate for 3 years.
 She later became a contractor for Mazda USA and traveled the country for five years as an automotive product specialist and speaker.
 Simultaneously, her entrepreneurial spirit led her to create Hoo-Kong in 2013, a jewelry line designed to empower its buyers to be the unique, world-changing individuals that they were born to be.
 While designing jewelry and managing her small business, Davis sought to fill a void in the fulfillment of her passions and launched the Never, Never Give Up campaign as a social responsibility endeavor under the HK umbrella.
 The campaign quickly gained traction and eventually overtook the jewelry line as the centerpiece of Davis’s business.
 Hoo-Kong organically evolved into the digital media publisher it is today.

 Fueled by the desire to instill confidence in others, especially women and girls, Davis spends her spare time volunteering and donating her energy and resources to different causes.
-Having been bullied as a child, she is no stranger to the suicidal thoughts and feelings of worthlessness that accompany being on the receiving end of these behaviors.
-From physical threats to surviving a near-fatal BB gun incident as a child, Davis is all too familiar with the mental, physical, and emotional harm bullying can cause.
+Having been bullied as a child Davis is all too familiar with the mental, physical, and emotional harm bullying can cause.
 That is why, in 2015 she sponsored the suicide prevention stage play To Die Alone.
 She has also led pro-bono workshops on personal and professional development for disadvantaged youth in New York City and volunteers as an English conversation tutor at AAFSC, empowering women through literacy and language development.
-The cause she holds dearest to her heart is GED preparation at Opportunities for a Better Tomorrow where she assists adults in acquiring the academic skills necessary to lift themselves out of poverty and create a better life for themselves and their families.
+Davis believes education is a powerful tool and volunteers with GED preparation at Opportunities for a Better Tomorrow where she assists adults in acquiring the academic skills necessary to lift themselves out of poverty and create a better life for themselves and their families.